 Until then, I would like to encourage you to use the comment box below and tell us if you think there is such thing as ideal child or not.
 If you do, please describe your ideal child

-If you wish to know more about the bloggers who take part in this project or contact any of them, please visit their blogs, follow them on Twitter and/or become their fan on Facebook.
+If you want to know more about them or contact any of them, please visit their blogs (linked above) and follow them on Twitter and/or Facebook.
 Alternatively, you can send them a question or comment through the comment box below.

 Happy parenting,